Title: wildly coherent in a watery deep

 "My name is Tori Vega," she mumbles into the ceramic tiles, "I am seventeen years old and my mother's name is Rebecca.
 My father's name is Rick.
 My sister's name is Trina Vega and she attends a college in Vermont.
 I have two dogs, an old Welsh Corgi named Sparky and a baby beagle named Toada.
 I like to swim and dance and sing.
 I don't know much about who I really am though."

-She takes the shampoo and spreads it delicately across her palms, slowly puts it to her hair as if this were all new.
+She takes the shampoo and spreads it delicately across her palms, slowly puts it to her hair.
+It's as if this were all new.

 But to her, it is new.
-It is new and familiar and ceramic tiles really calm her down.
+It is new and familiar and ceramic tiles really calm her down — and she really needs to calm down, okay.

-(his eyes – they haunt her dreams. they're so big and pretty but now they're so cold and she misses the warmth – the beautiful warmth that cradled her and kept her happy.)
+(his eyes haunt her dreams. they're so big and pretty and so cold and she misses the warmth – the beautiful warmth that cradled her and kept her happy.)

 Nowadays, it's a tough job to calm Tori down.
-Her breathing increases in a flash, her eyes wide and her heart pumping too fast for her breath to catch up.
+Her breathing increases in a flash, her eyes widen, and her heart pumps too fast for her breath to catch up.

-If she went to a therapist or a doctor, they would call these panic attacks.
+If she went to a therapist or a doctor, they tell her these are panic attacks.
 They would tell her to breathe in instead of holding in all the air as if it would patch her up.
+They'd say you need medical attention, Tori.
+You need help.

-(her skin is made of goosebumps – her hair is so brittle and she can see every sin seeping out of her pores.)
+(her skin is made of goosebumps, hair brittle straw. she can see every sin seeping out of her pores.)

 (save me, she thinks.)